Best 2 Person Tents

 Mountain Hardwear Optic 2.5

-Other tents are comprised primarily of mesh but not the Optic 2.5.
-To account for windy and dusty climates, this tent has been outfitted with doors that sport a mesh panel and a full nylon panel.
+Other products of this type are comprised primarily of mesh but not the Optic 2.5.
+To account for windy and dusty climates, this product has been outfitted with doors that sport a mesh panel and a full nylon panel.

 There are two crisscrossing poles that make up the primary structure of the Optic 2.5 and also a third pole used for enhanced headroom.
-Overall, this makes assembling the tent very simple.
+Overall, this makes assembling it very simple.

 Instead of just one vestibule, the Optic 2.5 actually sports two of them and they are 12-foot and six-foot in square footage.
 Additionally, there are big mesh pockets that can hold various accessories.